mabsademola/hala_meet/README.md

 # Hala-Meet

 ## Description
-Hala-Meet is a Flutter-based application designed for seamless virtual meetings.
+Hala-Meet is a Flutter-based application designed for seamless virtual meetings and Events.
 The project includes several essential user interface screens and functionalities and is currently on pause.

 ## Table of Contents
 - [Features](#features)